5 Ways to Cut Waste from Your Digital Advertising Campaigns

 As the COVID-19 crisis continues to impact industries worldwide, businesses from Best Buy to Google are slashing marketing budgets across the board.
 According to one Gartner survey, 65% of CMOs are expecting budget cuts this year.

-Even if you find yourself in the fortunate 35% of businesses that aren’t planning on reducing spending on marketing in 2020, this year’s precipitous drop in consumer and business spending are likely to make business leaders everywhere consider how investments in channels like display and pay-per-click advertising (PPC) can be reevaluated for efficacy and ROI.
+Even if your team is maintaining high levels of investment in marketing, this year’s precipitous drop in consumer and business spending are likely to make leaders everywhere consider how channels like display and pay-per-click advertising (PPC) can be reevaluated for efficacy and ROI.

 Regardless of how your organization is weathering this crisis, it’s important to understand the concrete steps you can take to tighten up your advertising campaigns and increase your return on ad spend.